 Athens is the capital and largest city of the modern-day Greek Republic, but thousands of years ago, when Hellas (as ancient Greece was then called) was not a single unified nation, Athens was one of its most important self-governing city-states (poleis; singular form: polis).
-The birthplace of prominent philosophers such as Socrates and Plato, home of the “father of history” Herodotus, the Acropolis, and Aristotle’s Lyceum, and the city that nurtured the tragedian Sophocles and the comedian Aristophanes, Athens was the centre of Greek civilised life and the wellspring of the artistic, philosophical, and intellectual ideas that still guide us to this day.
+Athens was the birthplace of direct democracy, and of prominent philosophers such as Socrates and Plato, home of the “father of history” Herodotus, the Acropolis of Athens, the temple of Poseidon, and Aristotle’s Lyceum, and the city that nurtured the tragedian Sophocles and the comedian Aristophanes.
+Athens was the centre of Greek civilised life and the wellspring of the artistic, philosophical, and intellectual ideas that still guide us to this day.

 Before Athens: The Minoan and Mycenaean Civilisations

 Based on archaeological evidence found around the Acropolis, Athens has probably been the site of human settlements since the Neolithic Period (circa 4,000 BC, or the last stage of the Stone Age).
 At around this time, a civilisation was being built on the island of Crete off mainland Greece.

 These settlers were primarily the ancient Cretans that archaeologists now refer to as the “Minoans”, after the labyrinthine nature of a Bronze Age archaeological site unearthed in Crete, and which was probably the origin of the ancient tale of King Minos and the Minotaur.
 (You can read about the Minoans in this article about the Greek island of Santorini.)